-2.1 A stipend to Proposer for the Work Product described herein shall be $\frac{60,000.00}{100}$ and is payable on condition that Proposer (1) submitted a responsible and responsive technical and cost Proposal to the RFP which is not selected for award of this Project, or (2) was awarded the Contract but the Contract was terminated by SCDOT at SCDOT's convenience after the Submittal of Proposal Date (See Final RFP Milestone schedule) but prior to the Notice to Proceed #1.
-Responsibility and responsiveness of the Proposal will be determined by SCDOT as a condition of payment.

-2.2 SCDOT will pay the stipend to Proposer under the following conditions:

-(a) Within ninety (90) days after execution of the contract or the decision not to award a contract, SCDOT will pay the stipend to the unsuccessful Proposer meeting the criteria of Section 2.1, provided that the Proposer submitted a signed a Stipend Agreement with its response to the RFP.

-(b) If the procurement is suspended or cancelled prior to the Proposal Due Date (see FINAL RFP Milestone schedule), no stipend will be paid to Proposer.

-(c) After the submittal of Proposals, but prior to award, if the procurement is cancelled, all Proposers that provide a responsive technical and cost Proposal to the final RFP and submitted a signed Stipend Agreement with their RFP shall receive the stipend

-(d) In the event of a Best and Final Offer, only one stipend will be paid.

-- (e) No stipends will be paid for submitting RFQ responses. - (f) No stipends will be paid to a Proposer who withdraws at any time from this procurement.

-2.3 Acceptance by the Proposer of payment of the stipend amount from SCDOT shall constitute a waiver by Proposer of any and all right, equitable or otherwise, to bring any claim in connection with this procurement, procurement process, award of the Contract, or cancellation of this procurement.

-2.4 The Proposer awarded the contract shall be not eligible to receive a stipend.
+- A stipend to Proposer for the Work Product described herein shall be \$90,000.00 and is payable on condition that Proposer (1) submitted a responsible and responsive technical and cost Proposal to the RFP which is not selected for award of this Project, or (2) was awarded the Contract but the Contract was terminated by SCDOT for convenience after the Submittal of Proposal Date (See Final RFP Milestone schedule) but prior to the Notice to Proceed #1.
+Responsibility and responsiveness of the Proposal will be determined by SCDOT as a condition of payment. - 2.2 SCDOT will pay the stipend to Proposer under the following conditions: - Proposer has submitted a signed Stipend Agreement with its response to the RFP. (a) - After posting of the Notice of Award on SCDOT's Design-Build Website, Proposer has submitted to SCDOT an invoice, with FEIN Number, for the Stipend amount. - After execution of the contract or the decision not to award a contract, SCDOT will pay the invoice for the stipend amount to the unsuccessful Proposer meeting the criteria of Section 2.1 within 90 calendar days of receipt of the invoice from Proposer. - If the procurement is suspended or cancelled prior to the Proposal Due Date (see FINAL RFP Milestone schedule), no stipend will be paid to Proposer. - After the submittal of Proposals, but prior to award, if the procurement is cancelled, all Proposers that provide a responsive technical and cost Proposal to the final RFP and submitted a signed Stipend Agreement with their RFP shall receive the stipend - In the event of a Best and Final Offer, only one stipend will be paid. (f) - No stipends will be paid for submitting RFO responses. (g) - No stipends will be paid to a Proposer who withdraws at any time from this procurement. (h) - Acceptance by the Proposer of payment of the stipend amount from SCDOT shall constitute a waiver by Proposer of any and all right, equitable or otherwise, to bring any claim in connection with this procurement, procurement process, award of the Contract, or cancellation of this procurement. - 2.4 The Proposer awarded the contract shall be not eligible to receive a stipend.